 Any advice please how I could get this out?

 You need to mix equal parts of alcohol and white vinegar in a small bowl.
 Dip in and soak a lint free cloth in the solution.
+Now lightly dab the stained area on your sweater.
+Afterwards, you'll need to press gently with an absorbent cloth to remove the excess solution.

 How do I remove ingrained black cuff stains from my favourite peach jumper/sweater please?